The Agent Web — live.

 Every step adds cost and unreliability.
 The conversion target is always Markdown (hierarchical, compact) or JSON (structured, deterministic).

-1. Agent requests resource
+1. AI agent requests resource

 2. Server responds 402 Payment Required with price metadata

-3. Agent evaluates price against task value
+3. AI agent evaluates price against task value

-4. Agent pays
+4. AI agent pays

 5. Server returns content + receipt